10 questions every entrepreneur should ask before hiring an accountant

 Find out how you will be billed for certain services, or whether it is included in the original price point and when you are expected to make the payments.

-3. Who will be my main point of contact?
+3. Who will be my main point of contact when hiring an accountant?

 Ideally, this would be your accountant.
 However, sometimes your accountant may be busy with another client, away on holiday, or simply unavailable.
 During these situations, they will often ask an associate or colleague to help them.